Hobbes1/CudaSoftmax/README.md

 # CudaSoftmax
-Implementation of the Softmax regression algorithm using CUDA and generating visualizations.
+Implementation of the Softmax regression algorithm using CUDA.
+Also makes some neat visualizations.